You: Plural forms from other varieties

+In the United States, "youse" may have an uneducated connotation for some listeners.
+This caused "you guys" to displace "youse" in many regions.
+In regions where "youse" is still used, it may be preferred for being gender neutral.
+Among Midwesterners, "youse guys" might be preferred for larger groups.

 Semantics

 You prototypically refers to the addressee along with zero or more other persons, excluding the speaker.
 You is also used to refer to personified things (e.g., why won't you start? addressed to a car).
 You is always definite even when it is not specific.

 Semantically, you is both singular and plural, though syntactically it is almost always plural: i.e. always takes a verb form that originally marked the word as plural, (i.e. you are, in common with we are and they are).

 First person usage

 The practice of referring to oneself as you, occasionally known as tuism, is common when talking to oneself.
 It is less common in conversations with others, as it could easily result in confusion.
 Since English lacks a distinct first person singular imperative mood, you and let's function as substitutes.

 Third person usage

-You is used to refer to an indeterminate person, as a more common alternative to the very formal indefinite pronoun one.
-Though this may be semantically third person, for agreement purposes, you is always second person.
+You is used to refer to an indeterminate person, as a more common alternative to the formal indefinite pronoun one.

-Example: "One should drink water frequently" or "You should drink water frequently".
+Though this usage may be semantically third person, verbs always agree with indefinite you in the usual form.
+Examples: